-According to Jörg Matthes, the term 'framing' can be used to describe in what ways media impact opinions on a topic by conveying seemed to continue serially as the visually similar facades of the information in a certain way.4 'Reception' on the other hand home units merged into one another.
-Gropius was a proponent of the 'Neues Bauen' which he exemplified encompasses the communicative appropriation of an object or topic after its emergence.5 Therefore, it could be argued that framing and in the Törten project using ribbon windows and flat roofs.
-Both were reception are closely linked, as they both address the influence of emblems of this architectural movement.
-Overall, Gropius was not different stakeholders or language patterns that evolve throughout the history of a topic or an object.
-In the following passage, I will was a formative aesthetic feature of the architecture.
-This involved contrasting bright facade surfaces and dark ribbon windows or empty and developed space.
-Equally characteristic, the rows of houses only concerned with purely functional considerations, but created a recognisable aesthetic brand.9
+According to Jörg Matthes, the term 'framing' can be used to describe in what ways media impact opinions on a topic by conveying information in a certain way.4 'Reception' on the other hand encompasses the communicative appropriation of an object or topic after its emergence.
+5 Therefore, it could be argued that framing and reception are closely linked, as they both address the influence of different stakeholders or language patterns that evolve throughout the history of a topic or an object.
+In the following passage, I will outline how the reception of Törten continuously refers to the medial framing of Walter Gropius.
+His arguments can be found in different contexts of the reception ranging from political propaganda in the 1930s to the current media presentation.